nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/getting-started/nx-setup.md

 `/tools/` contains scripts that act on your code base.
 This could be database scripts, [custom executors](/{{framework}}/executors/creating-custom-builders), or [workspace generators](/{{framework}}/generators/workspace-generators).

-`/workspace.json` lists every project in your workspace.
+`/workspace.json` lists every project in your workspace. (this file optional)

 `/nx.json` configures the Nx CLI itself.
 It tells Nx what needs to be cached, how to run tasks etc.